MiguelArevalo1999/peer-to-peer-files/README.md

 Run `python node_client.py`.
 You'll be prompted to enter a IP and a port.
 The first node to run at the port becomes the super node.
 `C port #` to connect to the supernode at that port if it exists.
 `T your chat here` to chat with other nodes
 `Q` to quit.
-If you are the supernode, the supernode status will be transported down the list of clients who have joined in order.
+If the supernode quits, the supernode status will be transported down the list of clients who have joined in order.

 ## Testing